 We believe in the imminent bodily return of Jesus Christ to rapture the church prior to the tribulation; after which He will return in His second coming, and reign for one thousand years on the earth, and then enter into a final judgement of all mankind; after which the saved will experience eternal joy with Jesus Christ in Heaven, and the unsaved will experience eternal suffering in hell.

 We teach the literal interpretation of the account of creation as recorded in Genesis chapters 1-3.
-We believe that God created the heavens and the earth out of nothing in six literal days, and by speaking them into being by the power of His word.
+We believe that God created the heavens and the earth out of nothing in six literal twenty-four hour days, and by speaking them into being by the power of His word.

 We teach that the preaching and teaching of God’s Word is preeminent within the local church, and by preaching, we specifically mean expository preaching.
 Expository preaching is essentially the proclamation of the word of God in such a way that the biblical text is explained and the significance of each text is applied to daily life in a practical way.
 Expository preaching reaches beyond the pulpit ministry, and is foundational to all our ministries.

 We believe the Bible should be interpreted using a literal, historical, grammatical method of interpretation.
 In other words, we believe that the Bible should be interpreted literally, and in it’s plain and normal meaning, unless it’s language obviously cannot be interpreted literally.
 We interpret the Bible historically, where we allow the historical and cultural context to help explain a biblical passage.
 We also interpret a passage according to the grammatical rules of the original Biblical languages taking the type and style of writing into account.